seamusmacg/readreview/README.md

 - ![#008000](https://via.placeholder.com/15/008000/000000?text=+) `#008000`
 - ![#FFFFFF](https://via.placeholder.com/15/FFFFFF/000000?text=+) `#FFFFFF`

 The color theme I chose was inspired by decorative books you often see in libraries.
-These colors are usually a wine red, navy/blue, gold and silver.
+These colors are usually wine red, navy/blue, gold and silver.
 I used an assortment of these colors throughout the site to recreate that library look and feel.

 Validation messages are displayed in the natural colours of green for success and red for errors.